 - o Web Remote domain,

-- Web Local domain, and
+- o Web Local domain, and

 - o Augmented Reality Local domain.

 Since the list of presentation domains is extensible, the museums may create new domains when needed.

-A collection of cultural objects displayed in a 3D virtual gallery is presented in Figure 8.
+Figure 8 shows an example of a touch-screen display which could be used within a museum.
+A collection of cultural objects displayed in a 3D virtual gallery and 2D web interface is presented in Figures 9 and 10.

 The creation of the final content constituting virtual exhibitions is performed dynamically by the ARIF X-VRML Server implemented as an extension to a standard HTTP server.
-An overall architecture of the ARIF X-VRML Server is presented in Figure 9.
+An overall architecture of the ARIF X-VRML Server is presented in Figure 11.
 The server consists of the X-VRML Module responsible for processing X-VRML templates and the ADAM - ARCO Data Access Module responsible for retrieving binary objects from the database